HexMakina/Crudites/src/Table/readme.md

 # Table
-## Description
+## TableMeta
-Description objects stores everything related to the structure of the table, but offers no manipulation methods
+TableMeta objects stores everything related to the structure of the table, but offers no manipulation methods

-## Manipulation
+## Table
-Manipulation extends Description to provide manipulation tools:
+Table extends TableMeta to provide manipulation tools:

 ### Query based methods
 + insert()